tlevine/www.thomaslevine.com/content/!/hovering-cycle/index.md

 the luxury of calmly standing while urinating, whereas women have to either hover or bear touching the seat.
 Could toilets be designed in some way that matched the female anatomy?
-Clara Greed (Greed, 2003) might give you us ideas.
+Clara Greed (Greed, 2003) might give us ideas.
 More generally, can we design healthful toilets that still align with our cultural expectations?
 Alexander Kira (Kira, 1976) has ideas on that.